akilah-littlejohn/ibmc4c25-context-flow/README.md

 # 🌊 ContextFlow

 **🚀 Transforming Customer Support Emails with AI + RAG using IBM Watsonx.ai**
+# Background
+A few weeks ago, I had an issue where a grocery delivery service charged me twice.
+Naturally, I emailed support.
+Two days later, I received a generic reply that didn’t even address my issue.
+When I finally got a real person, I had to repeat everything all over again.

+# The Spark
+That experience reminded me of a previous project I built—FormSense, which used natural language processing to understand messy user inputs and intelligently fill out forms.

+I realized I could apply that same core idea to emails: take unstructured communication, understand the user’s intent, and generate structured, actionable output.

+That’s how ContextFlow was born.

+And unfortunately, this isn’t just me—millions of customers experience this same frustrating cycle every day.
+Emails go unanswered for days.
+Responses are generic.
+Customers are forced to repeat information that companies should already know.
+Service quality becomes a coin toss, depending entirely on which agent picks up the email.
 ## 🔍 Overview

 Customer service teams receive countless emails daily — sorting them manually is slow, expensive, and inconsistent.